sensu/sensu-docs/content/sensu-core/2.0/reference/backend.md

 ### Getting service version

-Use the `sensu-backend` tool to get the current backend version:
+To get the current backend version using the `sensu-backend` tool:

 {{< highlight shell >}}
 sensu-backend version